Why Headless Browsers Get Detected: A Technical Breakdown

 1const canvas = document.createElement('canvas'); 2const ctx = canvas.getContext('2d'); 3ctx.font = '11pt "Times New Roman"'; 4ctx.fillText('Cwm fjordbank', 2, 15); 5const fingerprint = canvas.toDataURL(); 6// Real machine → unique hash, varies by hardware 7// Headless Chrome → identical hash, every single time

-Headless Chrome always gives the same pixel output when given the same code, no matter what hardware it runs on.
-There is no GPU variance.
-Detection systems keep databases of known headless canvas hashes, and yours is one of them.
+Headless Chrome produces pixel-perfect identical output for identical code, no matter what machine it's running on.
+There's no GPU variance.
+Detection systems maintain databases of known headless canvas hashes.
+Yours is already in there.

 Signal #4 — WebGL Renderer String